Human rights in the United Arab Emirates: Capital punishment

 Although authorised, the death penalty is rarely applied in the UAE as the law requires that a panel of three judges agree on the decision of a sentence to death, which can be commuted if the family of the victim forgives the convict or accepts financial compensation for the crime.
 When a family accepts financial compensation, the court can jail a convict to a minimum of three years and a maximum of seven years.

 Execution in the UAE is applied through a firing squad.
 Before 2020, the law included stoning as a form of punishment due to Sharia law being incorporated in the penal code; there are no reports of the sentence ever being applied.

 Sharia law

 Sharia is the principal source of Muslim family law.
 Sharia courts have exclusive jurisdiction to hear family disputes, including matters involving divorce, inheritances, child custody, child abuse and guardianship for Muslims in the UAE.
 All other laws are based on civil law.

-The UAE penal code was updated in 2020 to remove all legal forms of punishment prescribed in Sharia law, except for blood money payments; these punishments included flogging and stoning.
-The update amended Article 1 to state "The provisions of the Islamic Shari’a shall apply to the retribution and blood money crimes.
-Other crimes and their respective punishments shall be provided for in accordance with the provisions of this Law and other applicable penal codes".
+The UAE penal code was updated in 2020 to remove hudud forms of punishment – which included flogging and stoning – prescribed in Sharia law, allowing only (retribution) and diyas (blood money) sharia provisions.
 All known sentences that included flogging were issued before 2016.
 These were for various charges, including verbal abuse impugning sexual honour, adultery, physical abuse, alcohol consumption by Muslims, and extra-marital sex.
 The sentences ranged from 40 to 200 lashes.
 The last known stoning sentence is from 2014.
 All cases handed a stoning sentence were for adultery; none were ever carried out.